ABOUT SUNRISE COTTAGE

 Downstairs a twin bedroom with old stone features leads off the lounge.
 This is served by the downstairs shower room with a toilet and handbasin.

 We can also provide a put-you-up bed for a fifth small person and a high chair and a cot are available.

-The front door leads into the lounge with multi-burner stove, television, DVD, games and books.
+The front door leads through a small porch into the lounge with multi-burner stove, television, DVD, games and books.
 (The twin bedroom and kitchen lead off the lounge.)

-The kitchen/dining room is well equipped with electric cooker, ceramic hob, microwave, fridge, freezer and dishwasher and leads into a small lobby where there is a rack for outdoor shoes.
+The kitchen/dining room is well equipped with electric cooker, ceramic hob, microwave, fridge, freezer and dishwasher and leads into a small lobby by the back door where there is a rack for outdoor shoes.
 The dining table is situated under the window with a panoramic view of the Nent Valley.

 Outside there is an enclosed, sloping garden which faces east and south and has spectacular views over the valley to Nenthead.
 This is mainly laid to grass and immature trees and has a patio area with seating and a barbecue at the top.

 Well behaved dogs are welcome.
 Up to two medium sized dogs (or one large) are allowed at an additional charge, but not upstairs or in the downstairs bedroom or left unattended.
 Please ask about dogs at the time of booking.

 Wifi is intermittent and may be available in the twin bedroom or the lobby by the shower room but, due to the location, it is not fast!
 There is a selection of local information in the lounge and we are happy to answer any questions you may have about the area.

 Sunrise Cottage was constructed at least 200 years ago and parts are much older.
 It has some features of a bastle house (a defensive building against reivers from both sides of the border).
 Larger structures attached to richer farms were called piel (peel, peal) towers.
 In both cases the walls were stout with few openings, the livestock were locked in the ground floor and the living accommodation was on the first floor, accessed by a wooden ladder which could be pulled up if attacked.